8th Armoured Brigade (United Kingdom): Beyond Brussel and Antwerp

 While Brussels and Antwerp had been liberated by the Guards Armoured Division and 11th Armoured Division, German troops were reported moving east in northern Belgium.
 The 8th Armoured Brigade, with elements of 50th Northumbrian Division, were deployed to form a flank guard screen between Lille and Ghent.

-On 7 September, orders were received for the Brigade to march with all speed to the Albert Canal at Beringen, where they were to support the Guards Armoured Division in an attempt to turn the left flank of German 719th Division, who were holding the north bank.
+On 7 September, orders were received for the brigade to march with all speed to the Albert Canal at Beringen, where they were to support the Guards Armoured Division in an attempt to turn the left flank of German 719th Division, who were holding the north bank.
 The Sherwood Rangers were placed under the command of 50th Northumbrian Division to assault across the Canal further west at Gheel.
 By midday on 8 September, the leading elements of the 4/7 DG and 12th K.R.R.C were over the canal.
-The Brigade was now stood down for the first period of rest since D-Day.
+The brigade was now stood down for the first period of rest since D-Day.

 Market Garden

 Operation Market Garden (17–25 September 1944) was intended to secure a series of bridges over the main rivers of the German-occupied Netherlands to allow rapid advance by armoured units through large-scale use of airborne forces.

 The operation was initially successful, with the capture of the Waal bridge at Nijmegen on 20 September.
 But it was a failure overall, since the planned Allied advance across the Rhine at Arnhem had to be abandoned.
 The British 1st Airborne Division did not secure the bridge at Arnhem and, although they managed to hold out near the bridge far longer than planned, the British XXX Corps failed to relieve them.
+In fairness XXX Corps were delayed as bridges assigned to 101st and 82nd Airborne Divisions were not taken on schedule.

-After four days of rest, the Brigade moved off after the Guards Armoured Division, who were to link up with the Airborne forces that had dropped at Eindhoven, Grave, Nijmegen and Arnhem in operation "Market Garden".
+After four days of rest, the brigade moved off after the Guards Armoured Division, who were to link up with the Airborne forces that had dropped at Eindhoven, Grave, Nijmegen and Arnhem in operation "Market Garden".
 A night march brought the 4/7 DG to Nijmegen, where the bridges over the Waal had been captured the previous day by the 82nd Airborne Division supported by the Guards Armoured Division.

 On the evening of 23 September, B Sqn of the 4/7 DG, carrying troops from the 5th Duke of Cornwall's Light Infantry on their tanks, formed a column and having broken the ring round the Nijmegen bridge moved at speed round the west of Elst for the north edge of "The Island" opposite Arnhem.
 The plan succeeded and, shortly after dark, the leading Troop made contact with the Polish paratroops, who were on the south bank of the Neder Rijn, and the much needed stores and ammunition were handed over in DUKWs.